 Hear me out.

-It starts out as a tiny scratch in your throat when you swallow.
+It starts as a tiny scratch in your throat when you swallow.
 You tell yourself it’s just your imagination but before you know it, your entire throat is engulfed in a fiery pain that makes you want to rip it out and stomp on it.
 Or, you know, sip something warm and soothing.

 That was me last week.
 After several days of dealing with a nasty sore throat, I finally made an appointment to see my doctor.
-I had tried gargling salt water, sucking Burt’s Bees lozenges, and drinking warm tea with lemon/ginger/honey, but none of it worked.
+I had tried gargling salt water, sucking Burt’s Bees lozenges, and drinking warm tea with lemon, ginger, & honey, but none of it worked.
 In desperation for relief while I awaited my appointment, I turned to my Facebook friends for remedies that I hadn’t tried yet.
-They swiftly came to my rescue with all kinds of treatments they use to treat their own sore throats.
+They swiftly came to my rescue with all kinds of treatments they use to care for their own sore throats.
 My friends are awesome and their remedies reminded me of two books/articles that I’ve read recently that have been on my mind:

 2) Basic Witches: How to Summon Success, Banish Drama, and Raise Hell with Your Coven by Jaya Saxena and Jess Zimmerman

-In The Long Tradition, Ward discusses the history and use of nature by Southern Appalachian women (who are most likely my ancestors) to heal/help their friends and families.
-For example: “Equal parts paganism, down-home Protestantism, and stubborn Southern practicality, Ballard’s [folk magic] is a specific manifestation of a long-standing Appalachian folk healing tradition that combines an intimate knowledge of the land beneath her feet, a few recited prayers and charms, and a couple of everyday items that she likely picked up at her local corner store: salt, twine, marshmallows, and mason jars.”
+In The Long Tradition, Ward discusses the history and use of nature by Southern Appalachian women (who are most likely my ancestors) to heal and help their friends and families.
+Ward says, “Equal parts paganism, down-home Protestantism, and stubborn Southern practicality, Ballard’s [folk magic] is a specific manifestation of a long-standing Appalachian folk healing tradition that combines an intimate knowledge of the land beneath her feet, a few recited prayers and charms, and a couple of everyday items that she likely picked up at her local corner store: salt, twine, marshmallows, and mason jars.”
 In Basic Witches, Saxena and Zimmerman set out to introduce (and encourage) modern witchcraft to modern witches (or people like me who binged The Chilling Adventures of Sabrina and rooted more for her witch friends than her mortal ones) who are intrigued by the spiritualism, sisterhood, and power of witches.